 Trinidad was another all-time highlight for us.
-Our guide organized a barbecue on the beach for us for about AU$15 each (not including drinks).
+Our guide organised a barbecue on the beach for us for about AU$15 each (not including drinks).
 Everyone piled into 2 old American cars and the guys set up.
 Meanwhile we went for a dip in the Caribbean to watch the sun go down with a beer in hand.

 The ‘barbecue’ was a huge table of whole roast red snapper, a big pizza, black beans and rice, and a whole host of delicious sides.
 We even had a barman making us cocktails.

 The two-man band played us music while we dried out and ate next to the big bonfire they’d made on the beach.
 It was an incredible experience.

 The night didn’t end there though.
 After a shower, we headed to the steps to see the bands and dancing.
 Then, at about 11pm, we headed to what we ended up calling ‘The Rave Cave’.
 Disco Ayala is literally a nightclub in a cave.